danog/MadelineProtoDocs/docs/API_docs/constructors/inputBotInlineMessageMediaWebPage.md

 Set parse_mode to html to enable HTML parsing of the message.

-Set parse_mode to Markdown to enable markown AND html parsing of the message.
+Set parse_mode to Markdown to enable markdown parsing of the message.

 The following tags are currently supported: